ivvv/FFv2/README.md

 _**Special calibration observations**_

-Two observations, 1342227785 and 1342227778, were performed with special setting at two beam-steering mirror positions.
-In principle the pipeline successfully process them as mapping mode.
-And they are available in the Herschel Science Archive as spectral cubes. with spatial coverage slightly better than sparse-mode and slightly worse than the intermediate sampling (4 BSM positions).
+Two observations, 1342227785 and 1342227778, were performed with special settings at two beam-steering mirror positions.
+In principle the pipeline successfully process them as mapping mode observations, and they are available in the Herschel Science Archive as spectral cubes with spatial coverage slightly better than sparse-mode and slightly worse than the intermediate sampling (4 BSM positions).

 For the Feature Finder we used those observations as two separate sparse mode observations.
 In order to avoid files with the same name we changed their obsids to `1001342227785` (BSM position 1) and `2001342227785` (BSM position 2) for `1342227785`, and to `1001342227778` and `2001342227778` for `1342227778`.
-Hence their postcards, continuum parameters and feature catalogues will be available under these OBSIDs.
+Hence their postcards, continuum parameters and feature catalogues will be available under these modified OBSIDs.

 _**Highly Processed Data Products**_

 - Highly Processed Data Products (HPDPs) are available for the repeated observations of SPIRE Spectrometer calibration sources presented in [Hopwood et al. (2015) (arXiv:1502.05717)](http://adsabs.harvard.edu/abs/2015MNRAS.449.2274H).
 These HPDPs are SPIRE spectra that have been corrected for pointing offset and, where necessary, for source extent or high background emission.
 - If an HPDP was used instead of the standard _Herschel_ Science Archive product, this is reported under the metadata entry `hpdp` for the individual FF feature catalogues, and in the `HPDP` column of SAFECAT.
-- The `Flag` column (in [the FF HR Sparse point-source calibrated product pages](http://herschel.esac.esa.int/twiki/bin/view/Public/HrSparsePage01)) indicates whether a HPDP was used, with a `HPDP` flag.
+- The `Flag` column (in [the FF HR Sparse point-source calibrated product pages](http://herschel.esac.esa.int/twiki/bin/view/Public/HrSparsePage01)) indicates whether an HPDP was used, with an `HPDP` flag.
 - The HPDPs themselves can be accessed from the [SPIRE-S calibration targets legacy data page](http://archives.esac.esa.int/hsa/legacy/HPDP/SPIRE/SPIRE-S/cal_targets).

 _**Background Subtracted (BGS) Spectra**_